 I currently work as a Senior Softwaree Engineer at Dropbox, New York with the Previews Infrastructure Services Team.
 Previews-Infra is the second largest fleet in dropbox, and provides middle layer services to convert uploaded files into previewable content for various services.
 Previously, I used to work at NEC Labs America, Princeton, NJ with the Systems Research Group (formerly a part of the Autonomic Computing Group).
 My research interests span data analytics, big data, stream processing, distributed systems, large scale system debugging, and program analysis.
 I have briefly also worked on cloud computing and software defined networking.
-Before joining NEC Labs I finished my PhD in Computer Science at Columbia University in the Programming Systems Laboratory with Prof. Gail Kaiser.
+I have a PhD in Computer Science from Columbia University, where I worked at the Programming Systems Laboratory with Prof. Gail Kaiser.

 Professionally, I have also worked at the Systems Analysis and Verification Dept, from Jan 2010, to Sept 2010, and then from Jun-Aug 2011 at Princeton, New Jersey.
 I have briefly worked as Business Analyst at McKinsey & Co., New York in 2008.
 In my undergrad years, I interned as a Research Consultant at Instituto de Soldedura Equalidade (Lisbon, Portugal), a research organization under the aegis of the European Union where I was involved in a Project called “Natrualhy”.
 I was also a Research Assistant at the Indian Institute of Technology (Delhi, India) in the Computer Integrated Manufacturing Lab, where I worked on Supply Chain Management.